Oh Chanukah: Alternate Yiddish versions and pronunciations

+Un kumt gikher tantsen in kohn.: Lomir ale tantsen tsuzamen.

 Hebrew version

 There is also a Hebrew version (ימי החנוכה), which has the same melody, its words penned by Avraham Avronin.
-The words correspond roughly to the original (more so than the English version), with slight variations for rhyme and rhythm’s sake, to match the Sephardic pronunciation which serves as the basis for Modern Standard Hebrew.
-Thus the first line names the holiday; the second calls for joy and happiness (using two synonyms); in the third the speakers say they'll spin dreidels all night; in the fourth they will eat latkes (note that sufganiyot (סופגניות) could also mean latkes in early Modern-Hebrew); in the fifth the speaker calls everyone to light the Chanukah candles; the sixth mentions the prayer Al Hanissim, "On the miracles".
-The only big change is in the last line - whereas the original calls to praise God for the miracles he performed, the Hebrew one praises the miracles and wonders performed by the Maccabees.
+The words correspond roughly to the original (more so than the English version), with slight variations for rhyme and rhythm's sake, to match the Sephardic pronunciation which serves as the basis for Modern Standard Hebrew.
+Thus the first line names the holiday; the second calls for joy and happiness (using two synonyms); in the third the speakers say they will spin dreidels all night; in the fourth they will eat latkes (note that sufganiyot (סופגניות) could also mean latkes in early Modern-Hebrew); in the fifth the speaker calls everyone to light the Chanukah candles; the sixth mentions the prayer Al Hanissim, "On the miracles".
+The only big change is in the last line – whereas the original calls to praise God for the miracles he performed, the Hebrew one praises the miracles and wonders performed by the Maccabees.
 This reflects the anti-religious polemic of early Zionism, evident in many other Israeli Chanukah songs.
 Dati Leumi Jews sing an altered version of the line which includes a call to praise God.

-In Israel, it’s still a very popular song, but since the country has a rich inventory of Chanukah songs it is not as exclusively popular as the English version in English speaking countries, or the Yiddish version in the past.
+In Israel, it is still a very popular song, but since the country has a rich inventory of Chanukah songs it is not as exclusively popular as the English version in English speaking countries, or the Yiddish version in the past.